apache/iceberg-python/mkdocs/docs/configuration.md

 # Concurrency

 PyIceberg uses multiple threads to parallelize operations.
 The number of workers can be configured by supplying a `max-workers` entry in the configuration file, or by setting the `PYICEBERG_MAX_WORKERS` environment variable.
 The default value depends on the system hardware and Python version.
 See [the Python documentation](https://docs.python.org/3/library/concurrent.futures.html#threadpoolexecutor) for more details.

+# Backward Compatibility

+Previous versions of Java (`<1.4.0`) implementations incorrectly assume the optional attribute `current-snapshot-id` to be a required attribute in TableMetadata.
+This means that if `current-snapshot-id` is missing in the metadata file (e.g. on table creation), the application will throw an exception without being able to load the table.
+This assumption has been corrected in more recent Iceberg versions.
+However, it is possible to force PyIceberg to create a table with a metadata file that will be compatible with previous versions.
+This can be configured by setting the `legacy-current-snapshot-id` entry as "True" in the configuration file, or by setting the `LEGACY_CURRENT_SNAPSHOT_ID` environment variable.
+Refer to the [PR discussion](https://github.com/apache/iceberg-python/pull/473) for more details on the issue